SymmetricChaos/SimpleCAS/README.md

 ![alt text](https://github.com/SymmetricChaos/SimpleCAS/blob/master/ImageFiles/poly_example_1.png "polynomial")

-Rational approximations of the locations of where certain special points are given by `qpoly_roots`, `stationary_points`, and `inflection_points`.
+Rational approximations of the locations of where certain special points are given by the `qpoly_roots`, `stationary_points`, and `inflection_points` functions.
 Fineness of the approximation is adjustable.

 ## RFunc